WING-NUS/SSID/doc/SSID_API_Documentation.md

 **JSON Parameters**:

 - `title (Required) string`: The title of the assignment.
 - `language (Required) string`: Programming language of submission files.
-Currently supported: `"python3", "c", "cpp", "javascript", "r", "ocaml", "matlab", "scala"`.
+Currently supported: `"java", "python3", "c", "cpp", "javascript", "r", "ocaml", "matlab", "scala"`.
 The parameter value must be in lowercase and match exactly one of the options.
 - `useFingerprints (Optional) boolean`: If `true`, enable the optimization of preprocessing batch of submissions using winnowing fingerprinting algorithm before pairwise comparisons.
 If not specified, defaults to `false`.
 - `minimumMatchLength (Optional) number`: The least number of contiguous identical statements required to flag a match.
 If not specified, defaults to 2.
 - `sizeOfNGram (Optional) number`: Specifies size of n-gram to be used in SSID.
 An n-gram is a contiguous subsequence of n tokens of a given sequence.
 If not specified, defaults to 5.